astronomer/docs/astro/astro-use-case/use-case-astro-connections.md

 Astro offers first-class support for [branch-based development](https://docs.astronomer.io/astro/automation-overview) and central and [secure management of connections](https://docs.astronomer.io/astro/manage-connections-variables).

-This use case walks you through setting up a branch-based development and deployment workflow with [GitHub Actions](https://docs.github.com/en/actions) and Airflow connections managed in Astro.
+This use case walks you through setting up a branch-based deployment workflow with [GitHub Actions](https://docs.github.com/en/actions) and Airflow connections managed in Astro for a small example project that ingests cookie recipes from S3 into Snowflake.

 ## Before you start